 - 1. All parents/visitors are to check in at the Elementary office. - 2.
 All outer doors will be kept locked during school hours with the exception of the door by the school office. - 3.
 Students participate in six (6) fire drills, two (2) tornado drills and three (3) lockdown drills during the school year. - 4.
-A teacher or assistant will remain with children at all times. - 5.
-Staff may ask for identification or driver's license if a different person is picking your child up.
+A teacher or assistant will remain with children at all times.

+5. Staff may ask for identification or driver's license if a different person is picking your child up.

 ANIMALS ON SCHOOL PREMISES Persons must receive prior permission from the building principal before bringing animals into the school.
 Animals may not be transported on school buses.
 Domesticated felines, canines, and ferrets must be inoculated against rabies before the student may bring such animals to the school.
 The teacher or principal may request verification of inoculation before the animal may be brought to school.
 Caged domesticated mammals such as hamsters, gerbils, guinea pigs, rats, mice, rabbits, and chinchilla may be brought to school when permission has been granted.
 Live mammals obtained from the wild are not to be brought to school except as part of a professional wildlife presentation.
 Staff and students should be aware that turtles, foxes, skunks, raccoons, and bats may pose serious health risks to humans through transmission of rabies, parasites, and disease.
 Teachers must assume primary responsibility for the humane treatment of any animal in the classroom.
 Animals must be appropriately housed, humanely cared for, and properly handled.
-If animals are to be kept in the classroom on days when classes are not in session, the teacher must arrange for their care and safety.
 Animals should not be placed in the care of students without proper direction on their care and handling.

-BLOOD BORNE PATHOGENS As a precautionary measure concerning blood borne pathogens, we may notify parents to bring in a change of clothing in the event of exposure to body fluids (blood, urine, vomit, etc.).
+BLOOD BORNE PATHOGENS As a precautionary measure concerning blood borne pathogens, we may notify parents to bring in a change of clothing in the event of exposure to body fluids (blood, urine, vomit, etc.) in which we are unable to supply an appropriate change of clothing.